awsdocs/amazon-redshift-developer-guide/doc_source/within-account.md

 1. Delegate permissions to operate on the datashare\.
 For more information, see [GRANT](r_GRANT.md) or [REVOKE](r_REVOKE.md)\.

-   The following example grants permissions to dbuser on SalesShare\.
+   The following example grants permissions to `dbuser` on `salesshare`\.

    ```
-   GRANT ALTER, SHARE ON DATASHARE SalesShare TO dbuser;
+   GRANT ALTER, SHARE ON DATASHARE salesshare TO dbuser;
    ```

-   Cluster superusers and the owners of the datashare can grant or revoke modification privileges on the datashare to additional users\.
+   Cluster superusers and the owners of the datashare can grant or revoke modification permissions on the datashare to additional users\.

 1. Add objects to or remove objects from datashares\.
 To add objects to a datashare, add the schema before adding objects\.
 When you add a schema, Amazon Redshift doesn't add all the objects under it\.
-You must add them explicitly\.
+Make sure to add these explicitly\.
 For more information, see [ALTER DATASHARE](r_ALTER_DATASHARE.md)\.

    ```
-   ALTER DATASHARE SalesShare ADD SCHEMA PUBLIC;
+   ALTER DATASHARE salesshare ADD SCHEMA PUBLIC;
-   ALTER DATASHARE SalesShare ADD TABLE public.tickit_sales_redshift;
+   ALTER DATASHARE salesshare ADD TABLE public.tickit_sales_redshift;
-   ALTER DATASHARE SalesShare ADD ALL TABLES IN SCHEMA PUBLIC;
+   ALTER DATASHARE salesshare ADD ALL TABLES IN SCHEMA PUBLIC;
    ```

    You can also add views to a datashare\.

    ```
    CREATE VIEW public.sales_data_summary_view AS SELECT * FROM public.tickit_sales_redshift;
-   ALTER DATASHARE SalesShare ADD TABLE public.sales_data_summary_view;
+   ALTER DATASHARE salesshare ADD TABLE public.sales_data_summary_view;
    ```

    Use ALTER DATASHARE to share schemas, and tables, views, and functions in a given schema\.
-Superusers, datashare owners, or users who have ALTER or ALL privilege on the datashare can alter the datashare to add objects to or remove objects from it\.
-Users should have the privileges to add or remove objects from the datashare\.
-Users should also be the owners of the objects or have SELECT, USAGE or ALL privileges on the objects\.
+Superusers, datashare owners, or users who have ALTER or ALL permission on the datashare can alter the datashare to add objects to or remove objects from it\.
+Users should have the permissions to add or remove objects from the datashare\.
+Users should also be the owners of the objects or have SELECT, USAGE, or ALL permissions on the objects\.

    Use the INCLUDENEW clause to add any new tables, views, or SQL user\-defined functions \(UDFs\) created in a specified schema to the datashare\.
 Only superusers can change this property for each datashare\-schema pair\.

    ```
-   ALTER DATASHARE SalesShare ADD SCHEMA PUBLIC;
+   ALTER DATASHARE salesshare ADD SCHEMA PUBLIC;
-   ALTER DATASHARE SalesShare SET INCLUDENEW = TRUE FOR SCHEMA PUBLIC;
+   ALTER DATASHARE salesshare SET INCLUDENEW = TRUE FOR SCHEMA PUBLIC;
    ```

    You can also use the Amazon Redshift console to add or remove objects from datashares\.
 For more information, see [Adding datashare objects to datashares](add-datashare-object-console.md), [Removing datashare objects from datashares](remove-datashare-object-console.md), and [Editing datashares created in your account](edit-datashare-console.md)\.

 1. Add consumers to or remove consumers from datashares\.
-The following example adds the consumer cluster namespace to the SalesShare\.
-The namespace is the namespace GUID of the consumer cluster in the account\.
+The following example adds the consumer cluster namespace to `salesshare`\.
+The namespace is the namespace globally unique identifier \(GUID\) of the consumer cluster in the account\.
 For more information, see [GRANT](r_GRANT.md) or [REVOKE](r_REVOKE.md)\.

    ```
-   GRANT USAGE ON DATASHARE SalesShare TO NAMESPACE '13b8833d-17c6-4f16-8fe4-1a018f5ed00d';
+   GRANT USAGE ON DATASHARE salesshare TO NAMESPACE '13b8833d-17c6-4f16-8fe4-1a018f5ed00d';
    ```

-   You can only grant privileges to one datashare consumer in a GRANT statement\.
+   You can only grant permissions to one datashare consumer in a GRANT statement\.

    Cluster superusers and the owners of datashare objects or users that have SHARE privilege on the datashare can add consumers to or remove consumers from a datashare\.
 To do so, they use GRANT USAGE or REVOKE USAGE\.

    To find the namespace of the cluster that you currently see, you can use the SELECT CURRENT\_NAMESPACE command\.
 To find the namespace of a different cluster within the same AWS account, go to the Amazon Redshift console cluster details page\.
 On that page, find the newly added namespace field\.

-   You can also use the Amazon Redshift console to add or remove data consumers from datashares\.
+   You can also use the Amazon Redshift console to add or remove data consumers for datashares\.
 For more information, see [Adding data consumers to datashares](add-data-consumer-console.md) and [Removing data consumers from datashares](remove-data-consumer-console.md)\.

 1. \(Optional\) Add security restrictions to the datashare\.
 The following example shows that the consumer cluster with a public IP access is allowed to read the datashare\.
 For more information, see [ALTER DATASHARE](r_ALTER_DATASHARE.md)\.

    ```
-   ALTER DATASHARE Salesshare SET PUBLICACCESSIBLE = TRUE;
+   ALTER DATASHARE salesshare SET PUBLICACCESSIBLE = TRUE;
    ```

    You can modify properties about the type of consumers after datashare creation\.
 For example, you can define that clusters that want to consume data from a given datashare can't be publicly accessible\.
-Queries from consumer clusters that don't meet security restrictions specified in datashare are rejected at query execution time\.
+Queries from consumer clusters that don't meet security restrictions specified in datashare are rejected at query runtime\.

    You can also use the Amazon Redshift console to edit datashares\.
 For more information, see [Editing datashares created in your account](edit-datashare-console.md)\.

 1. List datashares created in the cluster and look into the contents of the datashare\.

-   The following example displays the information of a datashare named SalesShare\.
+   The following example displays the information of a datashare named `salesshare`\.
 For more information, see [DESC DATASHARE](r_DESC_DATASHARE.md) and [SHOW DATASHARES](r_SHOW_DATASHARES.md)\.

    ```
-   DESC DATASHARE SalesShare;
+   DESC DATASHARE salesshare;

     producer_account  |          producer_namespace          | share_type | share_name | object_type |           object_name          |   include_new
    -------------------+--------------------------------------+------------+------------+-------------+--------------------------------+-------------------